STOmics/cs-benchmark/README.md

 ### Supported Cell Segmentation Algorithms
 MEDIAR, Cellpose, Cellpose3, SAM,  Stardist, Deepcell
 ### Environment configuration
-Use the following command to install the environment for the methods you need, and add the path in the cellsegmentation_benchmark.ipynb **\_py_**
+Use the following command to install the environment for the methods you need, and add the path in the cellsegmentation_benchmark.ipynb or cell_seg.py  **\_py_**
 ```
 conda env create -f src/methods/method_name/enviroment.yaml
 ```